Guggenheim slashes price target on The Walt Disney Company [DIS] – find out why.

 Sponsored

-Disney+, Hulu, and ESPN+ make their return to D23 Expo: The Ultimate Disney Fan Event, showcasing the ultimate streaming lineup of live and on-demand content.
-During the three-day Ultimate Fan Event, presented by Visa, attendees can enjoy immersive experiences, talent appearances, and photo opportunities at The Disney Bundle Pavilion along with live demos of the latest features on Disney+, special perks for Disney+ subscribers across the show floor, and much more.

-The stocks have a year to date performance of -21.51 percent and weekly performance of 14.01 percent.
-The stock has been moved at -20.10 percent over the last six months.
-The stock has performed 32.37 percent around the most recent 30 days and changed 16.55 percent over the most recent 3-months.

-If compared to the average trading volume of 12.41M shares, DIS reached to a volume of 21920776 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Compared to the average trading volume of 12.24M shares, DIS reached a trading volume of 8587504 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for DIS shares is $147.24 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on DIS stock is a recommendation set at 2.00.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.